 A Homily of Blessed Gregory, Pope.
-25.
+(25.)46

-Ary Magdalene, which had been a sinner, in the city, loving the Truth, washeth away the stains of her offenses: and the voice of Truth is fulfilled which saith, Her sins, which are many, have been dismissed, for she loved much.
-Indeed she who previously had remained cold through sin: afterwards burned strongly by loving.
+Ary Magdalen, that had been in the city, a sinner, loving the Truth, washeth away the stains of <her> offenses: and the voice of Truth is fulfilled which saith, Her many sins have been dismissed: because she hath loved much.
+Indeed she who previously had remained cold through sin : afterwards burned strongly by loving.
 For after she came to the tomb, and did not find the body of the Lord there: she believed that it had been taken away, and reported so to the disciples.
 They which were coming saw: and they believed it to be as the woman had said.
-And directly it is written of them, The disciples went away again unto their own home.
-And then is subjoined, But Mary stood without at the sepulchre weeping.
-But thou, O Lord, have mercy upon us.
+And directly it is written of them, The disciples therefore departed to their home.
+And then is subjoined, But Mary stood at the sepulchre without, weeping. thou.

 R. 1.
 Mary Magdalene.
 Found on the immediately preceding Monday j.
-1318.
+1362.